lamyae-d/open-scholarship-project/README.md

 Several limitations should be considered when interpreting the results:

 - Museum metadata may contain missing values.
-- Nationality information is not always complete.
+- Artist nationality information is not always complete.
-- Cultural classifications depend on museum cataloguing practices.
+- Cultural classifications depend on institutional cataloguing decisions.
-- Metadata representation may not fully capture the complexity of cultural heritage.
+- Metadata cannot fully capture the complexity of cultural identity.
-- Results are limited to objects included in the Metropolitan Museum Open Access collection.
+- Results are limited to objects available within the Metropolitan Museum Open Access collection.
+- The analysis relies on metadata rather than direct examination of objects.

-## Potential Metadata Enrichment
+## Potential Metadata Enhancement

-Future work could expand the project through metadata enrichment.
+Future work could improve the dataset through metadata enrichment.

 Possible enhancements include:

 - Linking artist records with Wikidata.
 - Connecting objects to external cultural heritage repositories.
 - Integrating geographical information.
+- Adding information about artistic movements.
-- Incorporating historical event data.
+- Incorporating historical and biographical data.
-- Exploring relationships between artists, movements, and institutions.

-Such enrichment would allow more complex analyses of cultural heritage networks and historical contexts.
+Such enrichment would support more advanced cultural heritage analysis and provide broader historical context.

 ## Repository Structure

 project/

-├── data/
+├── Data/

 │   └── MetObjects.csv

 │

-├── notebooks/

-│   └── heritage_data_analysis.ipynb
+├── heritage_data_analysis.ipynb

 │

 └── README.md

 ## Tools Used